hdavid16/InventoryManagement.jl/README.md

 ### Graph-specific

-The graph metadata should have a key `:products` with a list (`Vector`) of all materials in the system.
+The graph metadata should have the following fields in its metadata:
+- `:products::Vector` with a list of all materials in the system.
+- `:bill_of_materials::Matrix`: bill of materials indicating the production recipies for the materials in the system.
+The row numbers correspond to the input materials and the column numbers to the output materials.
+The numbering matches that of the `products` vector.
+Each element can have one of three types of values:
+  - `zero`: input not involved in production of output.
+  - `negative number`: input is consumed in the production of output.
+  - `positive number`: input is a co-product of the output.
+The magnitude of each element is proportional to the production of one unit of output material.

 ## Model Output